open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

 1. Creating one `AsyncLocalStorage` instance per isolate, and telling its native addon about it.
-2. Allocating a **Thread-Local Context Record** (OTEP 4947's format, unchanged) behind a JavaScript wrapper object for every tracing span, and storing a raw pointer to the record in the wrapper's internal field.
+2. Allocating a **Thread-Local Context Record** behind a JavaScript wrapper object for every tracing span, and storing a raw pointer to the record in the wrapper's internal field.
 3. Attaching context by storing that wrapper in the `AsyncLocalStorage` (and detaching it by storing `undefined`).
 Both are pure-JavaScript operations; no native code runs for them.